DillionApple/High-Precision-Congestion-Control/README.md

 ### Change the simulation config

-* simulation/mix/config.txt         the main simulation configuration options
+* `simulation/mix/config.txt`:         the main simulation configuration options, check `simulation/mix/config_doc.txt` for explaination
-* simulation/mix/topology.txt       the topology in the simulation
+* `simulation/mix/topology.txt`:       the topology in the simulation
-* simulation/mix/flow.txt           the flow settings
+* `simulation/mix/flow.txt`:           the flow settings
+* `analysis/config.py`:                the configuration for plot
-* run.sh                            change `NODE_IDS` to select the nodes you want to plot
+* `run.sh`:                            change `NODE_IDS` to select the nodes you want to plot

 ### Run simulation